davidecavestro/arpa-veneto-weather/README.md

 </dt>
 <dd>
-it compares the actual sunlight (Global Horizontal Irradiance) with the maximum expected for the current sun position, as its elevation over the horizon and the azimuth actually reflects
-<i>the season</i>, the latitude and the time of the day.<br>
+it compares the actual sunlight (Global Horizontal Irradiance) with the maximum expected for the current sun position, as its elevation over the horizon and the azimuth actually reflects the <i>latitude</i>, the <i>season</i> and the <i>time</i> of the day.<br>
 Based on the realtime data available for <a href="https://www.arpa.veneto.it/dati-ambientali/dati-in-diretta/meteo-idro-nivo/variabili_meteo">solar radiation</a>.
+It also uses data such as <i>precipitation</i>, <i>wind speed</i> or <i>visibility</i> to make
+the best possible estimate of the actual sky conditions.
 </dd>
 <dt>
 night - sun below the horizon
 </dt>
 <dd>
-it compares the actual sky brilliance with the masimum expected based on the moon phase.<br>
+it compares the actual sky brilliance with the maximum expected, based on the moon phase.<br>
-Based on the realtime data available for <a href="https://www.arpa.veneto.it/dati-ambientali/dati-in-diretta/luminosita-del-cielo/brillanza">sky brilliance</a>.
+Based on the realtime data available from the nearest station for the <a href="https://www.arpa.veneto.it/dati-ambientali/dati-in-diretta/luminosita-del-cielo/brillanza">sky brilliance</a>: please note that this measure is usually not available from the chosen station.
 </dd>
 </dl>